 In the mid-60's, perhaps beginning to realize that the market for such books wouldn't sustain the company indefinitely, it was decided to try a new label of "legitimate" books.
 Award was the result.

 Beside the normal mystery and western offerings, Award did very well with certain themes and series, the most popular of which were the Nick Carter "Killmaster" books.
 Offerings based on TV and movies were numerous, and the "No-Name" Cowboy (Clint Eastwood "Spaghetti Western") books are of special note.
 Gothic and supernatural themes were also prevalent.
 John Creasey's books were reprinted by Award.

-Cover art was pretty unimaginative.
+The cover art was pretty unimaginative.
 A few of their sexier covers were eye-catching, as well as some of the fantasy novels, but generally, the covers are more graphics than illustration, especially later in the run.